AlaskaAirlines/AuroDocsSite/src/content/dynamic/color/transparent.md

 Using CSS to create opacity levels will not be compatible with browsers that do not [support custom properties](https://caniuse.com/#feat=css-variables).

-In this example use `var(--auro-rgb-color-brand-alpine-400)` to create some opacity examples.
+In this example we use `var(--auro-rgb-color-brand-alpine-400)` to create some opacity examples.
 Notice the use of a modifier in the [naming convention](/support/css-conventions).

 Creating opacities from standard CSS is much like using Sass.
-There is a dependency on this CSS file from Design Tokens, `CSSCustomPropertiesColorRGB.css`.
+There is a dependency on this CSS file from design tokens, `CSSCustomPropertiesColorRGB.css`.
 This file contains color token output with only the R,G,B values.
 E.g. `205, 230, 255`.
 Notice the custom prefix to the token name, `auro-rgb-...`

 The examples below illustrate using these RGB tokens with the [RGBA CSS function](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#RGB_colors).